popsim-consortium/demes-python/docs/api.rst

 -------------

-A ``yaml`` file can be loaded into python with the :func:`.load` function, to obtain a :class:`.DemeGraph` instance.
+A ``yaml`` file can be loaded into python with the :func:`.load` function, to obtain a :class:`.Graph` instance.
 Here we load the Gutenkunst et al. (2009) Out-of-Africa model from :ref:`the gallery<sec_ooa_example>`.